Broadband, TV, and phone setup

 As the Hub starts up, it'll need to connect to our Fibre network, which might take a while.
 So sit back and make a cuppa while it does its thing.

-You'll know it's ready when the base light is steady and white.
+You'll know it's ready when the base light is solid and white.

 It’s been more than 60 minutes and the lights are still flashing.

-Try resetting your Hub at the back using a pen or paperclip.
+Try resetting your Hub at the back or bottom using a pen or paperclip.

 Turn on and start